 Contact lenses will not protect the eyes, therefore it is strongly recommended for contact lens wearers to also wear appropriate eye protection.

 If your child does not have a prescription, then sports goggles should be purchased with POLYCARBONATE lenses.
-We would advise that these are purchased for all children with monocular vision who participate in sporting activities.
-These can be purchased from their local optician, or from the internet.
+We would advise that these are purchased for all CYP with monocular vision who participate in contact-sport activities.
+These can be purchased from their local optician, or online from trusted websites.

-If there are any concerns or queries about this, then please do not hesitate to contact the Rb team.
+If there are any concerns or queries about this, then please do not hesitate to contact your Rb team.